 Once your zone(s) have been signed, you can provide the corresponding keys (up to a maximum of 4 keys) to the registry, using the API or control panel of Openprovider.
 Once the key has been published in the registry's zone file, your domain will be secured by DNSSEC.

 Note: You only need to select the Key type (KSK or ZSK), Algorithm (8, 10, 12, 13, 14, 15, or 16), and enter the Public key using the API or control panel of Openprovider and don't need to specify Key Tag.

 DNSSEC, the tricky part: updates

-The key in successful DNSSEC domain updates is timing and the use of multiple keys that are active at the same time.
+The key to successful DNSSEC domain updates is timing and the use of multiple keys that are active at the same time.
 Openprovider supports up to four keys for each domain.
-We have listed all available kinds of update in our Knowledge Base.
+We have listed all available kinds of updates in our Knowledge Base.

 Check your DNSSEC secured domain

-There are a number of useful tools available online to check the configuration of your DNSSEC secured domain name.
-Some of them that we specially recommend are:
+There are a number of useful tools available online to check the configuration of your DNSSEC-secured domain name.
+Some of them that we especially recommend are:

 - VeriSign Labs DNSSEC debugger, clean and quick